CofluxLabs/coflux/docs/docs/getting_started/agents.md

 ## Initialise

 Use the `configure` command to populate a configuration.
-This isn't necessary, but avoids having to specify configuration manually in the following commands. **Run the following command**:
+This isn't necessary, but avoids having to specify configuration manually in the following commands.
+Run the following command:

 ```bash
 coflux configure